 Captain Haddock typically uses a carrier pigeon system when he is on long sea voyages.
-In recent times, however, it that the pigeons have developed a liking to the corn-based paper used for the messages and have started pecking on them.
-Often, the messages send do not reach their intended recipients in the same condition they were sent and are illegible.
+In recent times, however, it that the pigeons have developed a liking to the corn field on their flight path and often takes "snack breaks" while on the job.
+Often, the messages sent arrive way too late the Haddock's liking.
 Haddock also does not enjoy having to borrow his carrier pigeons to his crew-mates; right now, none of his crewmates can afford to own their own carrier pigeons.

 Professor Calculus has a brilliant solution.
 "Let me introduce you to email, Haddock", said Calculus.
-He promises Haddock that this new email solution will provide reliable delivery when sending and receiving emails, and also will support more than one sender and/or receiver at the same time.
+He promises Haddock that this new email solution will provide lighting fast when sending and receiving emails, and also will support more than one sender and/or receiver at the same time.